 Plot: Akira and the others have made it to Higanjima, but they don’t even get to shore before they’re attacked by the vampires.
-Unlike what Rei said about their only being a few, the island is basically littered with nothing but vampires.
-The ambush them on the boat and take them prisoner.
+Unlike what Rei said about there only being a few, the island is basically littered with nothing but vampires.
+The vampires ambush them on the boat and take them prisoner.
 Rei, however, escapes into the wilderness.

 The group learns that the vampires don’t just suck all of your blood at once.
 They have a special chair prepared for their victims where they sit naked, are force-fed nutrients and water and get bitten for as long as possible on a regular basis until their bodies can’t stand anymore and they die.